cryptodescriptor/old-twitch/README.md

+** This is no longer being maintained due to Twitch constantly making changes to CSS Feel free to fork the repo and continue development. **

 # Make Twitch Great Again

 Plugin created to make Twitch.tv look like it previously did by injecting CSS into the page.